OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:23

-She conceived and bore a son, and said, “God has taken away my reproach.”
+She conceived and gave birth to a son, and said, “God has removed my shame.”

 ## Genesis 30:24